charlesmenga/MotoRentalApp/README.md

 # MotoRentalApp

-MotoRentalApp is a .NET 8.0 Web API project designed for managing motorcycle rentals.
+MotoRentalApp is a .NET 8.0 Web API project designed for managing motorcycle rentals created for a test based on  https://github.com/Mottu-ops/Desafio-BackEnd/?tab=readme-ov-file instructions.
 It leverages modern technologies such as Entity Framework Core with PostgreSQL for data persistence, RabbitMQ for messaging, and Swagger for API documentation.

 ## Technologies Used